PetraMo/ProjectGettingCleaningData/CodeBook.md

 | **magnitude** for the 3-axial signals' std  | fBodyGyroMagstd                              | AvgfBodyGyroMagstd                                    |
 | **magnitude** for Gyro/second mean          | fBodyGyroJerkMagmean                         | AvgfBodyGyroMagmean                                   |
 | **magnitude** for Gyro/second std           | fBodyGyroJerkMagstd                          | AvgfBodyGyroMagstd                                    |

-## Steps in run_analysis.R to build tidy data set as per instruction

-Instruction: Use the cleaned data set to build a tidy data set that contains: average of each variable for each activity and each subject\
-Remove brackets from names to be able to use the colmeans function to average the fields\
-Choose columns to avg, namely all the columns that contain the words mean or std\
-Group cleaned data set by subject and activity\
-Use colMeans in a sapply to average the columns.
-Transpose result into data frame\
-Rownames will be in the format subject.activity, add subject.activity as first column of new data frame containing the averaged data\
-Split subject and activity into 2 columns\
-Write tidy data set to table tidydataset\
-The tidy data set can be read using:\
-tidyresult\<-read.table("./tidydataset.txt", header = TRUE)\
-head(tidyresult)\

-## Summary of data tranformations:

-Source tables: activity_labels.txt,features.txt,subject_train.txt,X_train.txt,y_train.txt,subject_test.txt,X_test.txt,y_test.txt\
-Cleaned data set variables: subject,activity, all mean() and std() variables, including magnitude mean and magnitude std variables\
-Tidy data set: average the mean and std per subject and activity of Acc,gravityAcc, AccJerk,Gyro, GyroJerk variables from time and frequency domains in 3 axial directions, as well as the average of the magnitudes\
-Transformation/Summary type: Average per subject per activity\
-Filter: no filter\